-Rep Ref Obje ctor Ref Organisa tion Main Polic y Para Site no. Details of Representation Officer Response to Representation and maintaining a vibrant balance of uses But this is not happening now as there continues to be a proliferation of the same kinds of retail offers.
+Rep Ref Obje ctor Ref Organisa tion Main Polic y Para Site no. Details of Representation Officer Response to Representation corrected.
+This section says the policy is to strengthen the existing retail parades by promoting and maintaining a vibrant balance of uses But this is not happening now as there continues to be a proliferation of the same kinds of retail offers.
 What we need is to avoid this leading to the too narrow a range of retail and monopoly of a few.
 This includes betting shops that are not the kind of retail likely to breathe new life into the town centre.
-Now we have seen The saved Southwark Plan Policy 1.9 requires a minimum of 50% of the protected shopping frontage to remain in A1 retail use.
+Now we have seen another one just proposed in the brand new retail units at the corner of Bournemouth Road and Rye Lane.
+How will the Council's PNAAP policies make a difference on this?
+'Support the setting up of new markets and street trading areas' - The experience of street markets in the town centre is not always positive.
+What can the PNAAP say on how these will be appropriate for the town centre revival, and how local people concerned about the town centre developments will be consulted in time to make a contribution to the thinking on their location and type?
+The saved Southwark Plan Policy 1.9 requires a minimum of 50% of the protected shopping frontage to remain in A1 retail use.
 This policy helps to ensure a mix of services is maintained.
 The General Permitted Development Order (GPDO) 1995 (as amended) allows a change of use between various use classes without requiring planning permission; for example, a change from A3, A4 or A5 (restaurants, bars and hot food takeaways) to A2 financial or professional services is permitted.
 As betting shops are classified within the A2 use class, this means that any restaurant or takeaway can become a betting shop without permission.
 Also, a bank, building society, estate agent, employment agency, solicitors or other professional or financial service would be able to change within the same use class (A2) to a betting shop.
 The Council does not have control over this change.
-The government is committed to deregulation of the planning system and have recently undertaken a wider review of how change of use is handled in the planning system.
-An issues paper was published for consultation at the end of 2011, which invited views and evidence from a range of organisations and individuals.
-A further consultation was undertaken in the summer 2012 and sought views on whether there is scope to change elements of the current planning framework for change of use, contained in the Use Classes Order (2007) (UCO) and the General Permitted Development Order 1995 (GPDO) setting out a few proposals for consideration.
-We submitted a response to this consultation and raised concern in relation to the retail (A class) uses, particularly the issue on the proliferation of